lyonad/Lung-ML-DL/README.md

 ## 📄 License

+Copyright (c) 2025 Lyon Ambrosio Djuanda

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---